 A shareholder may choose anyone to be his proxyholder.
 The person he chooses does not have to be a shareholder of the Corporation.
-The shareholder should simply insert the person's name in the blank space provided for such purpose.
-The shareholder should make sure that this person is attending the Meeting and is aware that he has been appointed to vote his shares.
-If a name is not inserted in the blank space, then one of the directors named on the instruction form, being Sylvie Lalande or A. Michel Lavigne, will be appointed to act as proxyholder.
+The shareholder should simply insert the person's name in the blank space provided for such purpose on the voting instruction form.
+If a name is not inserted in the blank space, then one of the directors named on the voting instruction form, being Sylvie Lalande or A. Michel Lavigne, will be appointed to act as proxyholder.

-The appointed proxyholder is authorized to vote and to act on behalf of a shareholder at the Meeting, including any adjournment thereof.
+The appointed proxyholder is authorized to vote and to act on behalf of a non-registered shareholder at the Meeting, including any adjournment thereof.
 The non-registered shareholder should indicate on the voting instruction form how he wants his shares to be voted.
 Alternatively, he can let his proxyholder decide for him.
-If the proxyholder does not attend the Meeting and vote in person, the shares will not be voted.
 Please refer to section "Vote by proxyholders" of this Circular for additional details.